Telraam/Telraam-RPi/README.md

 Pedestrians, cyclists, cars, and heavy vehicles are each counted separately when passing in front of the low-resolution camera (without actual images being stored).
 The resulting traffic data can be used to perform traffic engeneering studies.
 This way, citizens and citizen platforms get objective data, allowing them to engage in a dialogue based on actual data with their local government.
 This could result in actions such as for instance a modification of the driving direction, the redesign of the public space, an improvent of the cycling conditions, or a modification of the parking infrastructure.

-TML develops the architecture, the hardware setup and the software for the sensor, and uses the resulting traffic count data in a pilot case in [Kessel-Lo, Belgium](https://www.google.com/maps/place/Kessel-Lo,+3010+Leuven/) (Leuven, Belgium) to showcase the possibilities of the application to both citizens as well as local governments.
+TML develops the architecture, the hardware setup and the software for the sensor, and uses the resulting traffic count data in a number of pilot cases (e.g., in [Kessel-Lo, Belgium](https://www.google.com/maps/place/Kessel-Lo,+3010+Leuven/), Leuven, Belgium) to showcase the possibilities of the application to both citizens as well as local governments.
 In the pilot case in Kessel-Lo, we roll out a local network of 100 counting points.
 Furthermore, we provide 100 additional sensors to set up small networks in other places accross Flanders.

 ![Telraam pilot in Kessel-Lo, Belgium](./Misc/telraam-kessel-lo-map.png)